 Below are some of the month’s highlights.

-The coldest temperature measured in the northern hemisphere in September was -36.2°C (-33.2°F) at Summit GEO site in Greenland on September 26th.
+The coldest temperature observed in the northern hemisphere during October was -52.6°C (-62.7°F) at GEO Summit, Greenland on October 21st.

 SOUTH AMERICA and CENTRAL AMERICA